Azure/azure-sdk-for-js/documentation/DPG-quickstart.md

 Join the [JavaScript - Reviews](https://teams.microsoft.com/l/channel/19%3a408c5f1322ee4303b02b5da9c5ff6137%40thread.skype/Language%2520-%2520JavaScript%2520-%2520Reviews?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) channel for assistance with the API review process.

-# Setting up your development environment
+# Sett up your development environment

 Follow the [setup guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md#prerequisites) for environment prerequisites in the Azure SDK for JS repository.

-# Identifying your project's service and package name
+# Identify your project's service and package name

 The `service name` is a concise identifier for the Azure service and should be consistent across all SDK languages.
 It's typically the name of the directory in the azure-rest-api-specs repository containing your service's REST API definition.

 The `package name` is used when publishing to [npmjs](https://www.npmjs.com/).
 It usually follows the format `@azure/{service-name}` or `@azure/{service-name}-{module}` for services with multiple modules.

-# Structuring your project
+# Structure your project

 1. SDK Repo Root.
    The generated libraries should be in the [azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js) repo, so fork and clone it in your local then the absolute path is called **${SDK_REPO_ROOT} folder**.

 1. Project Folder Structure.
    The typical structure is `sdk/{servicename}/{servicename}-{modulename}`, e.g., `sdk/storage/storage-blob`.
 That folder is under {SDK_REPO_ROOT} and will be your **${PROJECT_ROOT} folder**.